ezQuake/ezquake-documentation-OBSOLETE/php/readme.txt

 Installation instructions:
 1) Get the whole content of documentation root directory (directory where this readme is)
-2) Create a MySQL database, run queries from 'tables.sql'
+2) edit settings.php
-3) Fill in database connections details in inc/mysql_access.php
+3) Fill in database connection details in inc/mysql_access.php
+4) Create a MySQL database, run check_tables.php
-4) Perform
+5) Perform
 INSERT INTO users (login, name, password, access) VALUES ('admin', 'admin', MD5('yourpasswordhere'), 2) to create an admin account
-5) edit settings.php

 Note:
 Regular users have access level 1